atmaranto/ArchiveWebsite/README.md

 # ArchiveWebsite
- A simple Python script that uses BeautifulSoup and savepagenow to archive entire websites.
+ A simple Python script that uses BeautifulSoup and savepagenow to archive entire websites with archive.org.

 ## Usage